Changing Medicare Plans

 Twice per year, you have an opportunity to switch from Medicare Advantage back to Medicare:

-- Annual Open Enrollment for Medicare Advantage & Prescription Drug Plans (Oct.
+- Medicare Advantage and Prescription Drug Plan Annual Enrollment Period (Oct.
 15 – Dec.
 7)

-- The Medicare Advantage Disenrollment Period (Jan.
-1 – Feb.
-14)
+- The Medicare Advantage Open Enrollment Period (Jan.
+1 – Mar.
+31)

-In the Medicare Advantage Disenrollment Period, you will have until Feb.
-14 to add a Part D prescription drug plan.
+In the Medicare Advantage Open Enrollment Period, you will have until Mar.
+31 to add a Part D prescription drug plan.
 Your coverage will start on the 1st day of the month after the month you switched coverage.

 Switching from Medicare Advantage back to Medicare with Medicare Supplement Coverage